wmjg-alt/ocr_toolkit/README.md

 | **Qwen2-VL 2B** | 4.75 | 2.05 | 88.65 | 86.97 |
 | **Qwen3-VL 8B** | 10.81 | 48.65 | 98.04 | **98.56** |

-*Note: Qwen3 achieves the highest semantic accuracy but requires significantly more compute resources.
+*Note: in our testing Qwen3 achieves the highest semantic accuracy but requires significantly more compute resources.
 Florence-2 offers the best balance of speed vs. structural accuracy.*

 ---